Bean burritos reign supreme on Grubhub's 2018 list of popular foods

 If you ordered a bean burrito using Grubhub this year, you weren't alone.

-According to Grubhub's Year in Food report, out Thursday, bean burritos topped the list of Foods of the Year, experiencing a 276 percent boost in popularity over last year.
-Coming in below the venerable burrito were poke, chicken sliders, baby back pork ribs, and chicken burritos, to name a few.
+According to Grubhub's Year in Food report, out Thursday, bean burritos topped the list of 2018's favorite foods, experiencing a 276 percent boost in popularity over 2017.
+Coming in below the venerable burrito were poke, chicken sliders, baby back pork ribs and chicken burritos, to name a few.

-Grubhub, which is a service that lets you order food from restaurants, looked at orders from more than 16 million people, and also surveyed consumers to create the report.
+To create its report, Grubhub, an online service that lets you order from restaurants for home delivery, looked at orders from more than 16 million people and also surveyed consumers.

-As far as other trends, Grubhub said "Americans can't get enough chicken."
-In fact, chicken popped up on half the items in the top ten list of foods.
+As far as other trends, Grubhub said, "Americans can't get enough chicken."
+In fact, chicken popped up on half the items in the Top 10 list of foods.

 Fast casual restaurants are the most common spots to order from, and 43 percent of respondents said they placed a Grubhub order because they didn't feel like cooking.